Regulation And Complaints

 - Or Online.

-Before sending the form into OTELO or CISAS, you will typically need a reference number from your network provider.
+Before sending the form into The Ombudsman Services (formerly OTELO) or CISAS, you will typically need a reference number from your network provider.

-For up-to-date requirements for OTELO or CISAS, it would be wise to visit their respective websites, and / or contact them for advice on making a complaint.
+For up-to-date requirements for The Ombudsman Services (formerly OTELO) or CISAS, it would be wise to visit their respective websites, and / or contact them for advice on making a complaint.

-If OTELO or CISAS make a decision which goes against you, your option would then be to seek legal advice.
+If The Ombudsman Services (formerly OTELO) or CISAS make a decision which goes against you, your option would then be to seek legal advice.

 This article can be used on your own website, free of charge, providing this article is unaltered and the information and link in the box below is also included with the article.